Last Updated on October 25, 2023 by Sorin Petroj

 - Rubbers Backhand – Cornilleau Target Pro GT H47

-Hugo Calderano other rubbers
+Hugo Calderano’s other rubbers

 It is not entirely clear the specific rubber that Hugo currently uses.
 Some players say it is Tenergy 05, while others say it is still the Cornilleau Target pro-GT Series.

 He could have several rubber preferences, which is very okay.
-Many professional players often change their equipment to see the best suits them.
+Many professional players often change their equipment to see what best suits them.
 The Cornilleau target rubbers have medium hardness and excellent spin and speed.